-The goal of Extreme Hotel Deals (EHD) is simple: find and share exceptional hotel deals.
+The goal of Extreme Hotel Deals (EHD) is simple: find and share exceptional hotel deals around the world.
 We are members of the larger travel hacking community focusing on the niche of hotel deals.
-Occasionally we also feature other deals and tricks.
+Often we feature other deals such as point redemption’s, free credit offers, promotion codes, sign-up bonuses, free room offers, etc.

 To answer reader questions and provide more information for those new to “the game” we are now offering this informational guide.